PlantEcology/funredun/README.md

 funDiv | Functional Diversity as Rao's Q (Botta-Dukát 2005).
 Default is FALSE.

 ## Output
-A data frames is produced with rows as sites (from spDat) and a column of functional redundancy (includes a column of functional diversity if option selected).
+A data frame is produced with rows as sites (from spDat) and a column of functional redundancy (includes a column of functional diversity if option selected).

 ## References
 Botta-Dukát, Z. 2005.
 Rao's quadratic entropy as a measure of functional diversity based on multiple traits.
 Journal of Vegetation Science 16:533-540.